phax/phoss-smp/docker/README.md

 # phoss SMP Docker configuration

 This folder contains the Docker configuration file for phoss SMP.
+It is based on the official `tomcat:9-jre11` image since v5.2.0.
-It is based on the official `tomcat:8.5` image.
+It was previously based on the official `tomcat:8.5` image.

 Prebuild images are available from https://hub.docker.com/r/phelger/smp/